ilmoi/nft-armory/README.md

   - Go on https://digitaleyes.market/, click any NFT you like, and you'll find "Mint ID" in the bottom left-hand corner.
 Copy that into the mint field:)
     - Btw you can also find more creators / authorities this way.
 Once you paste the Mint ID and get back the full NFT, you'll get all the metadata.
 Open it up and look for creators / update authority in there.

+Minting
+- Use this URI to mint test NFTs: https://gateway.pinata.cloud/ipfs/Qmawjub6LNBQUZ9KnVLMobf3bUiKwjusKpb52p86k5SAZG
+- I've left plenty of tooltips / hints around the app that should help you figure out what to put where

 # Deploy your own version
 The entire app is open source, so you can deploy locally and it should just work.
 Follow these steps:

 Install the dependencies: 💽